Event Handling

 <button @click={click}></button>

-This syntax isn't supported if the event name is a keyword or reserved word in the embedded scripting language, such as class or for attributes.
+If the event name is a keyword or reserved word in the embedded script language, this syntax is not supported, such as class or for.

 Inline Event Handlers

-In the above example, the event handler only contains one line of code, so declaring a separate method seems unnecessary.
-We have two ways to simplify:
+In the example above, the handler contains only one line of code, so declaring a separate method may seem unnecessary.
+In this case, there are two ways to simplify the code:

 qk